Success tips when doing business in Taiwan

 - The official language of Taiwan is Mandarin.
-However, the 70% of the population who are ethnic Hoklo speak the Hokkien dialect of Min nan (Southern Min) Chinese as their mother tongue;
+However, the 70% of the population are ethnic Hoklo and speak the Hokkien dialect of Min nan (Southern Min) Chinese as their mother tongue;

 - Taiwan has a tropical climate, with a monsoonal rainy season from January through March.
 It is also a frequently affected by Pacific typhoons;